-Upon OFRN’s inception, the OFRN research Centers of Excellence (COE) were developed after thorough review of the strategic plans and priority planning documents of the Air Force, DOD, NASA-GRC and State of Ohio as well as through an iterative review and briefings on federal requirements provide by AFRL, NASIC, NAMRU-D, and NASA-GRC.
+The OFRN research Centers of Excellence (COE) were developed after thorough review of the strategic plans and priority planning documents of the Air Force, DOD, NASA-GRC and State of Ohio as well as through an iterative review and briefings on federal requirements provide by AFRL, NASIC, NAMRU-D, and NASA-GRC.
 COE lead universities were selected based on their technical expertise and existing customer relationships.
-COE led projects were designed to build collaborative partnerships among leading Ohio-based public and nonprofit research organizations, forward thinking businesses, and the Federal Laboratories in the following areas:
+COE led projects were designed to build collaborative partnerships among leading Ohio-based public and nonprofit research organizations, forward thinking businesses and the Federal Laboratories in the following areas:

 Communications, Cyber, Position, Navigation, and Timing (C2PNT)